 If you have a tight niche and someone comes along to your blog and instantly identifies with your niche, then you will most likely have a loyal follower who signs up for all your stuff, follows you everywhere, hangs on your every word and maybe even buys all your products (or gets all the stuff you recommend with affiliate links).

 I like to give the example of a vegan cupcake.
-If a general food blogger were to put a vegan cupcake recipe on their blog, yes, they may get quite a bit of traffic from vegans, but most likely those people will at best just print off the recipe and move on – they probably won’t want to start following a website that has lots of meat recipes on it.
+If a general food blogger were to put a vegan cupcake recipe on their blog, yes, they may get quite a bit of traffic from vegans.
+But most likely those visitors will, at best, just print off the recipe and move on – they probably won’t want to start following a website that has lots of meat recipes on it.

 On the other hand, if that vegan cupcake recipe is featured on a vegan baking blog, full of all kinds of different tips and advice on vegan baking and loads of yummy recipes and inspiration, vegans who find that blog via the vegan cupcake recipe will be much more likely to stick around, check out the other recipes, sign up for the newsletter, start following on social media and so on.